hr567/Ana/README.md

 ## License

-Ana is published under MIT licence, see "[LICENSE](LICENSE)" for more information.
+Ana is published under MIT license, see "[LICENSE](LICENSE)" for more information.